Reassured investigate whether Brits have been turning to…

 Read our full life insurance for NHS nurses to find out about all of your options.

-It’s not compulsory for you to take a Coronavirus test before you apply for life insurance but you may wish to in order to give the most honest answers during the application process.
+It’s not compulsory for you to take a Coronavirus test before you apply for life insurance but you may wish to in order to give the most honest answers during the application process as you’ll be required to provide medical information.

 Critical illness cover is an additional layer of protection that can be added to a life insurance policy for an additional cost.